serendipitytech/voter-mapping-utility/README.md

 - Start with smaller areas to validate speed and correctness.
 - Use `--respect-ttl=1` for periodic re-warms (e.g., weekly) so only stale entries are refetched.
 - Increase `--chunk-size` (e.g., 500) if your VAT server handles larger IN lists efficiently; reduce it if latency per query grows.

+Optional background cadence (future)
+- If needed later, schedule a light monthly warm around the middle of the month using `--respect-ttl=1`, plus a weekly safety sweep.
+Scope to a few city/ZIP bboxes rather than entire counties to keep load low.
+With `CACHE_TTL_DAYS=45`, most weeks will be a no-op.